All Episodes

 Now, McCain's question, what do you understand the strategy for combating ISIS to be?

-Um needs to be its lasting defeat.
+And our ends with respect to ISIL needs to be its lasting defeat.

-Now, obviously the senators didn't know what that meant.
+Now, obviously, the senators didn't know what that meant.

-Lasting defeat, so our nominee clarified.
+So our nominee clarified.

-Uh, because it's important that when they get defeated, they stay defeated.
+I say lasting because it's important that when they get defeated, they stay defeated.

 Man, folks, are we lucky?